dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/Complex_Analysis_Qual_Notes.md

 - By the previous exercise, $f'=0 \implies f$ is constant.
 :::

-:::{.exercise title="S&S 1.13: Constant real/imaginary/magnitude implies constant"}
+:::{.exercise title="SS 1.13: Constant real/imaginary/magnitude implies constant"}
 If $f$ is holomorphic on $\Omega$ and any of the following hold, then $f$ is constant:

 1. $\Re(f)$ is constant.